agoyal3/hbase-paper/README.md

 # An overview of HBase
-IEEE format paper on HBase NoSQL database built on top of the Hadoop Distributed File System (HDFS).
+An IEEE format research paper on HBase NoSQL database built on top of the Hadoop Distributed File System (HDFS).
 The paper  discusses about HBase architecture, unique features and benefits, use cases, comparison with other NoSQL databases and its future prospect.